Chapter 2 Describing Data

 You can also save data.
 Let us create a toy data set again.

-name <- c('Mark', 'Luise', 'Peter')
+<- c('Mark', 'Luise', 'Peter')

-bike <- c('Mountainbike', 'Single_Speed', 'Racing_Bike')
+name <- c('Mountainbike', 'Single_Speed', 'Racing_Bike')

-hours <- c(4,7,8)
+bike <- c(4,7,8)

-dat <- data.frame(name, bike, hours)
+<- data.frame(name, bike, hours) dat

 Now save it.